 Penfolds Grange is widely regarded as Australia's greatest wine.
-Immerse yourself in the history, philosophy and spirit of this world-famous brand on a historical tour of Penfolds Magill Estate, located just 15 minutes from Adelaide in the beautiful Adelaide Hills.
+Immerse yourself in the history, philosophy and spirit of this world-famous brand on a historical tour of Penfolds Magill Estate, located just 15 minutes from Adelaide.
 See the fascinating underground tunnels, original cottage and heritage-listed bluestone cellars, before tasting your way through the famous Penfolds premium collection and dining in the award-winning restaurant.

 McLaren Vale, South Australia

 At d'Arenberg, traditional winemaking processes are maintained with wines made in small batches and grapes basket-pressed.
 Reds are traditionally fermented and foot treading is still used.
-Taste wines at the new, quirky Cube tasting room and immersive art gallery.
-Take on the role of winemaker by blending and naming your own wine at the Blending Bench.
-Enjoy wine tasting masterclasses and cheese plates and spectacular vineyard views at d’Arry's Verandah, one of South Australia's most highly awarded restaurants.
-You can also choose a full-day experience flying over McLaren Vale wine region and beaches in an open cockpit biplane before playing winemaker and enjoying an eight-course degustation menu.
+Taste wines at the quirky Cube tasting room, or take on the role of winemaker by blending and naming your own wine at the Blending Bench followed by lunch at d’Arry's Verandah, one of South Australia's most highly awarded restaurants.

 Gemtree's 306 acres of vineyards are certified organic and biodynamic.
-The sustainably built cellar door takes in elevated views over McLaren Vale to the ocean beyond.
-Located at the cellar door is the Gemtree Biodynamic Hut, an informal interactive experience providing visitors with a deeper understanding of biodynamic viticulture, while nearby the 1-kilometre (half-mile) Gemtree Ecotrail, a meandering path through 10 hectares (25 acres) of regenerated natural bushland, offers visitors a connection to the surrounding land that inspires Gemtree's guilding philosophies.
+The sustainably-built cellar door takes in elevated views over McLaren Vale to the ocean beyond.
+Located at the cellar door is the Gemtree Biodynamic Hut, an informal interactive experience that provides visitors with a deeper understanding of biodynamic viticulture, while nearby the one-kilometre (half-mile) Gemtree Ecotrail, a meandering path through 10 hectares (25 acres) of regenerated natural bushland, offers visitors a connection to the surrounding land that inspires Gemtree's guiding philosophies.

 Hunter Valley, New South Wales

 In the foothills of the Brokenback Ranges, Audrey Wilkinson offers 360-degree views of the Hunter Valley, a two-hour drive from Sydney.
-Meet the winemaker and enjoy a behind-the-scenes winery tour.
-Visit the museum housed in the historic old winery and enjoy a picnic overlooking the vines.
+Enjoy a behind-the-scenes winery tour, visit the museum housed in the historic old winery and enjoy a picnic overlooking the vines.
 You can extend your vineyard experience by staying in one of two guest cottages on the property.

 Brokenwood has been one of the Hunter Valley's standout wineries for over 40 years.
 A sleek cellar door offers unique tasting 'pods,' a spacious terrace with valley views and private tasting and dining rooms.
-Take your experience a step further with a guided tasting of Brokenwood's premium single vineyard wines, then stop in for a seafood-focused meal at The Wood Restaurant.
-Be sure to indulge in a glass or two of premium and iconic Brokenwood wines.
+Take your experience a step further with either a self-guided food and wine matching experience, or indulge in a fully guided tour of the winery and tutored wine and food matching session.

 Yarra Valley, Victoria